phan-t/cas-socialabs/_drafts/2020-05-24-module5-config-management.md

 9. Tick 'Use sudo commands for this user'
 10. Under 'Password' type 'VMware1!' shhh keep it a secret!
 11. Under 'Name' type 'SociaLab' and click 'ADD'

+#### Adding Ansible to the blueprint YAML
+1. Clone the 'Basic IaaS with Inputs' blueprint to a new blueprint named "Apache using Ansible" and remember select the project
+2. To being adding Ansible configuration, drag the Ansible object onto the canvas
+3. Create a connection between the Cloud Machine and Ansible objects, this will automatically populate Ansibles 'host' input with `'${resource.machine.*}'`